JacoMalan1/rkimer/CONTRIBUTING.md

    code or necessary to build a working executable from the source tree.
 3. Increase the version number in any relevant files to represent the version this PR would be.
    The versioning scheme we use is [SemVer](http://semver.org/).
+4. Update CHANGELOG.md with any changes made.
+Refer to previous entries for the format.
-4. All Kotlin code must conform to the [Kotlin style guide](https://developer.android.com/kotlin/style-guide) before submition of the pull request.
+5. All Kotlin code must conform to the [Kotlin style guide](https://developer.android.com/kotlin/style-guide) before submition of the pull request.

 ## Code of Conduct